erlangtoolbox/ebt/README.md

 In the case of multimodule project every subdir will be invoked with the same profile.
 If this profile is not defined default profile will be used.

-## Dependancy Management
+## Dependency Management

-Dependancy management is on of the key features of EBT.
+Dependency management is on of the key features of EBT.
 There is public repo with couple of libraries already set at google code  http://code.google.com/p/erlang-build-tool/downloads/list IT's not very usable and any help with publi server will be appreciated.
 Also build server for public libraries is on the way so build configuration could be submitted to it and build result will be published into the public repository.

-Dependancy configuration example:
+Dependency configuration example:

     {depends, [
         {dir, "./lib"},